Skip to main content

 print(f"Found {len(pothole_analysis)} videos with potholes.")

-NomadicML can generate annotated thumbnails with bounding boxes for detected events.
+NomadicML can generate annotated thumbnails with segmentations for detected events.
 This is useful for visual inspection and validation of detected events.

 Creating New Analysis with Thumbnails